Salesforce prototyping with Justinmind’s Lightning design system UI kit

 This screen will allow team members to view their colleagues’ updates and activity in a constantly updating list – much like Facebook’s News Feed.
 To get started, give your screen a background, header, title and set of Breadcrumbs as before.

 Pro tip: if you want to avoid repeated work, you can create a template with the most frequently-used content.
 Then, every screen you apply that template to will contain all of those elements.
-Learn more here.
+There’s something deeply practical about reusing content in your prototypes.

 To create the list of activities, we used Post feed widgets.
 To reproduce our example, drag Post feed, Attachment post feed and Replies post feed widgets from the Feed – Chats & Tiles section of the Lighting library to the left-hand side of the canvas.